Dantali0n/OpenCSD/README.md

   - All individual datastructures are protected using reader writer locks with writer preference.

+#### Beyond queue depth 1 / concurrent reads / writes

+- Have the SPDK backend create a qpair for every unique thread id it encounters `std::this_thread::get_id()` strongly binding this new qpair to the id.
+Each I/O request from this thread id is only queued to this qpair.
+- Having concurrent appends will cause some appends to fail due to the zone being full.
+The SPDK backend will raise an error in this case and functions in FluffleFS must be tuned to handle this, Primarily log_append.

 #### Non-persistent Conditional Extended Attributes in FUSE

 Extended filesystem attributes support various namespaces with different